UtzPretzelz/OpenVehicleDiag/README.md

 Parses Mercedes SMR Files into JSON (**DOES NOT FUNCTION FULLY**)

 ### Common
-Common library for both parser and GUI Application
+Common lib,rary for both parser and GUI Application